What is LinkedIn Learning? (+ What You Need to Know About It)

 Is LinkedIn Learning Worth It?

-Before committing to a subscription plan, take advantage of the free subscription offer to find out if LinkedIn Learning is a worthwhile investment for you.
+In this case, you might want to take advantage of the free subscription offer to find out if LinkedIn Learning is a worthwhile investment for you.
 Through this trial, you can browse through the course offerings to see if they meet your specific needs and would be worth an individual purchase or monthly subscription.

-There are a number of factors to look at when considering if LinkedIn Learning is right for you:
+As you explore your free trial, here are a few factors to consider when determining if LinkedIn Learning is right for you:

 While individual courses can run on the more expensive side, the subscription plan provides an affordable solution.
 Before committing to a subscription you’ll want to consider how frequently you’ll be using the tool.
 If you’ll only be doing courses every few months, you could consider subscribing for those months.
 On the other hand, if you’re looking to be more consistent, then an annual package would be best suited.